corda/corda-solutions/bn-apps/memberships-management/README.md

 Flows that can be invoked by BNO:
 * `ActivateMembershipFlow` - to activate a `PENDING` membership.
 * `SuspendMembershipFlow` - to suspend an `ACTIVE` membership.
+* `SelfIssueMembershipFlow` - to self issue a membership to the BNO.

 Activation and suspension transactions don't require the member's signature.
 BNO is eligible to suspend memberships unilaterally, for example as a result of a governance action.